oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-wdt-model.md

 {{< img "Model Code View" "images/model-code-view.png" >}}

-WKTUI also supports discovering an existing domain to extract the model for that domain.
+WKT UI also supports discovering an existing domain to extract the model for that domain.
 It accomplishes this by using the WDT [Discover Domain](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/discover/) tool.
 To use this functionality, you use the `File` menu, `Add Model` submenu.
 The two menu items are: